Silver: White Metal Trading Higher In The Morning Session | Action Forex

 - advertisement -

-The white metal is trading below its 20 Hr and 50 Hr moving averages.
+The white metal is trading below its 20 Hr moving average and showing convergence with its 50 Hr moving average.